aenfield/blog-eleventy/content/blog/mlbw/how_to_use/how_to_use_mlbw.md

 ---
-title: "How to choose a baseball game to watch"
+title: "How to choose which baseball game to watch"
 date: 2025-08-07
-tags: mlbw
+tags: mlbw-expl
 ---

 If you like baseball, and not just your home team, how do you choose from the as many as 15 games that happen most days?
 You could always look at a list of pitchers and teams and try to remember off hand who's doing well and is fun to watch, and click through to read previews occasionally, but that takes a good amount of time.

-Or, just hit the [Latest MLBW](https://andrewenfield.com/latest-mlbw/) blog post and start at the top - the games are ranked by 'watchability', based on a set of stats outlined below.
+Or, just retrieve the [latest MLBW](https://andrewenfield.com/latest-mlbw/) blog post and start at the top - the games are ranked by 'watchability', based on a set of stats outlined below.

 <img src="./detail-table-example.png" alt="Snippet of detail table">